bittorrenttorque/btapp/README.md

 ### Btapp Listener

-The torrent client has somewhat unpredicable availability.
-The plugin will do its best to download the client and run it for local instances, but when accessing a torrent client via falcon its never certain that the client is running on the other side, or if the person's upload bandwidth can support the connection.
-On top of this, if any of the jsonp calls that keep the library up to date time out, it'll scrap all the data it has (including your list of torrents/files/peer/rss_feeds/etc) and start over.

-This is all a long way of saying that in a deep tree of data, its no fun to create endless views who's job it is is simply to wait around for the next layer to bind add/remove event handlers to.
-With the BtappListener object, you can just bind the to urls of the types of models you're interested in, and provide a callback.

-So in cases where you're really just interested in the files in every torrent (end users generally don't know anything about torrents, so creating a ui around them can be quite challenging, and perhaps pointless), you can just do the following (Taken from the *Nud.gs* app).

-The Btapp Listener has its own [project on GitHub](https://github.com/pwmckenna/btapp_listener "btapp listener") as well as [annotated source code](http://pwmckenna.github.com/btapp_listener/docs/listener.btapp.html "annotated source").

 ### Btapp Plugin
 The btapp plugin in managed by plugin.btapp.js, which is hosted on [GitHub](https://github.com/pwmckenna/btapp_plugin "plugin").
 It is responsible for loading the necessary plugins and running the torrent client as necessary.
 It is dynamically loaded by backbone.btapp.js when you create a local Btapp object (unless you specifically pass in username/password arguments your Btapp object will be pointing at your local torrent client).